-- Press the random button (RDM) during playback, and then press the button again within 3 seconds to play the tracks in the CD randomly.
+- Press the random button (RDM) during playback, and then press the button again within 3 seconds to play the tracks on the CD randomly.
 "RDM" is displayed. - 2.
-Press the button again to cancel the random play.
+Press the button again to cancel the random playback.

-Switching the display (Music CD/MP3 CD player)
+Switching the display (MP3 compatible type)